For those who look to the night skies for guidance on their adventure, we come to the Circle of Stars Druid.

 The Dragon Starry Form can easily become the make-or-break factor in maintaining your strongest Druid spells.

 Among the secrets that the stars share with those who seek to understand them are powerful omens of events yet to come.

 At 6th level, you gain access to the Cosmic Omen ability.

 When you finish a long rest, roll a die.
 If the result is an even number, the omen is weal.
 If the result is odd, the omen is woe.

 This gives you special reactions that last until you finish your next long rest.

 These abilities can be used a number of times equal to your proficiency bonus.
 At the end of a long rest, you regain all uses of this ability and can roll again to determine weal or woe.

-Regardless of whether you rolled for weal or woe, this ability comes in handy in those clutch moments where you really need the dice to roll in your favor.
+Regardless of whether you rolled for weal or woe, this ability comes in handy in those clutch moments when you really need the dice to roll in your favor.

-If your Cosmic Omen result was weal, you get an ability to assist your allies.
+If your Cosmic Omen result was weal, you get the ability to assist your allies.